The AAALAC International accreditation program

 Next, AAALAC evaluators (members of AAALAC's Council on Accreditation) review the Program Description and conduct their own comprehensive on-site assessment.
 The site visitors’ report is then reviewed by the entire Council on Accreditation and accreditation status is determined.
 If deficiencies are found, they are outlined in a letter and the institution is given a period of time to correct them.
 Once the deficiencies are corrected, accreditation is awarded.
 The entire process is completely confidential.

 After an institution earns accreditation, it must be re-evaluated every three years in order to maintain its accredited status.
-Currently more than 880 organizations in 37 countries have earned AAALAC accreditation.
+Currently nearly 1,000 organizations in 46 countries have earned AAALAC accreditation.

 Accreditation benefits an institution and the animals in its care in many ways.
 And each time a new organization becomes accredited, it helps to raise the global benchmark for animal well-being in science.